joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 array-like structures, and more.
 All of it free from data races, deadlocks, and the associated concurrency hazards.

-Although we designed what running subsets of this on a GPU would look like, I would be lying through my teeth if I claimed we had it figured out.
+Although we designed what running subsets of this on a GPU would look like, I would be lying through my teeth if I claimed we had it entirely figured out.
 All that I can say is understanding the [side-effects and ownership of memory are very important concepts](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#shared-memory) when programming GPUs, and we had hoped the above building blocks would help create a more elegant and unified programming model.

-The final major model this enabled was fine-grained "actors".
+The final major programming model enhancement this enabled was fine-grained "actors", a sort of mini-process inside of a process.
 I mentioned the vat concept earlier, but that we didn't know how to make it safe.
 Finally we had found the missing clue: a vat was really just an `isolated` bubble of state.
 Now that we had this concept in the type system, we could permit "marshaling" of `immutable` and `isolated` objects as part of the message passing protocol without marshaling of any sort -- they could be shared safely by-reference!

 I would say that the major weakness of this system was also its major benefit.
 The sheer permutations of concepts could be overwhelming.
 Most of them composed nicely, however the poor developers creating the underlying "safe concurrency"